Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/Description.md

 ## Description Example

-Below is the description of the ability *Heracule* and it's equivilent description object.
+Below is the description of the model *Heracule* and it's equivilent description object.

 **Attack:** *On Hit:* <u>[D]</u> + <u>fray</u> *Miss:* <u>Fray</u>
 **Effect:** Your target and one (4+) two (6+) all targets in range are <u>shoved</u> 1.